About using SSL tools on Windows and Linux

 This manual describes how to configure Splunk deployments to use default, self-signed, or Certificate Authority signed certificates.
 For those who may not have certificates, we also provide simple examples for generating the certificates and keys using the command line and a version of OpenSSL that is packaged with Splunk software.

 Using the OpenSSL command-line examples

 This manual provides a few basic examples for creating certificates using the Splunk version of OpenSSL in the command line.
 In order to perform these tasks you must have root administrator permissions.
 If you are working on a remote or virtual machine, you may have to take an extra step to ensure that you are able to perform all tasks:

 - When working on a Windows platform, you may need to open the command line as the administrator: In the Start Menu, right click the .exe application and select run as administrator.

 - When working on a *nix platform, you might need to use sudo to log in as the root administrator.

 For more information about the differences between Windows and *nix, see the Administration Guide.

 About SSL tools

-Splunk ships with a recent version of OpenSSL at
+Splunk software ships with a recent version of OpenSSL at

 $SPLUNK_HOME\splunk\bin for Windows: